mtrunkat/js-apify-act-crawl-url-list-1by1/README.md

-# Crawl url list 1 by 1
+# Crawl Url List 1 by 1

 Apify.com act that takes a list of urls and starts given crawler for each of the urls.